autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 Proven rule infractions are reported as _faults_ and slashing makes faults _accountable_.
 Faults are _detected_ by validators and submitted on chain as accountability _events_ providing proof of behaviour.
 This proof is derived from consensus messaging between validators during consensus rounds and submitted on-chain to the Accountability Contract.

-It is important to note that AFD is embedded into Autonity's Tendermint proof of stake consensus implementation and is _fully automated_: accountability events are generated and processed by protocol; no manual intervention by validator operators is required.
+It is important to note that AFD runs alongside Autonity's Tendermint proof of stake consensus implementation and is _fully automated_: accountability events are generated and processed by protocol; no manual intervention by validator operators is required.

 AFD functions by submitting, verifying, and processing accountability event proofs by epoch.
 Suspected rule infractions are: